Subtitles and Transcript

 2:30 KT: How are you?

-2:45 KB: OK, I'm just going to take it off.
-You're OK, you're OK.
-Do you want to take off the other part of it?
-Go ahead and take it off, you're OK.
-We'll just stop for a second.
+2:45 KB: I'll take it off.
+Do you want to take the rest off?
+Take it off, you're OK.
+We'll stop for a second.

 2:50 KT: I'm so afraid of what I'm going to see.

-2:52 KB: No, no, you're fine, you're fine, take it off.
+2:52 KB: You're fine, take it off.
 You're OK.
 You're safe.
 Have you ever heard of second sight?

 2:57 KT: No.